expo/expo/docs/pages/versions/unversioned/index.md

 <Terminal cmd={['$ expo install expo-camera expo-contacts expo-sensors']} />

-After installing one or more packages, you can import from it in your JavaScript code:
+After installing one or more packages, you can import them in your JavaScript code:

 ```javascript
 import { Camera } from 'expo-camera';